 MTi-3, MTi-30, MTi-630 and MTi-300 (AHRS) specific

-- The AHRS constantly adapts to the local magnetic field.
+- The AHRS constantly adapts or "converges" to the local magnetic field.
 Adopting the new magnetic field however occurs tens of seconds after the magnetic field has changed.
 This is intended behavior of the Motion Tracker to prevent short lasting magnetic distortions influencing the heading.
-See this article for an example video.
+See this article for more details and an example video.

-- You have set the filter profile to VRU_General.
-This filter profile does not have North referenced heading.
+- You have set the filter profile to a VRU filter profile.
+This filter profile does not have a magnetically referenced heading.
 You can do one of the following:

 - The heading observability is too low.
 This can occur when